goodcodebadcode/blog/content/posts/python-modules-and-packages.md

 ## if name == "\_\_main\_\_":

-You see this a lot in Python and it confuses most folks.
-Whilst Python does not have much **boilerplate** - code that must be used pretty universally with little to no modification - but this is one of those rare bits.
+You see this a lot in Python and it confuses most people new to the language.
+Whilst Python does not have much [boilerplate](https://en.wikipedia.org/wiki/Boilerplate_code), this is one of those rare bits.

 ### Special variables